ClickDiscover/Holliday/README.md

 Originally born out of [Centrifuge](https://github.com/ClickDiscover/Centrifuge), but Holliday is a completely new project built from the ground up.

-Some Centrifuge may work it' way into Holliday but a fresh start was chosen for a few reasons:
+Some of Centrifuge's code may find it's way into Holliday but a fresh start was chosen for a few reasons:

 * The problem space is different - Centrifuge was geared for rendering static content (as in `wget http://stolen`) with 2 step offers.
 * Better Abstraction - Holliday is primarily to be an API for fetching creatives for our active offers, this will enable embedding into other tools (i.e. CMS, Taboola, etc.)